 “Junk silver,” also known to many people as 90% silver coins, are a very popular way to invest in silver and are bought by both investors and prepper types.
 Investors like these coins because they contain 90% silver, and are worth much more than their face value of 10 cents, 25 cents, and so on.
-Preppers like buying these coins for a much different reason: to prepare for post-apocalyptic society bartering.
+People like buying these coins to prepare for acquiring goods and services during hyperinflationary scenarios.

 Investing in 90% Silver Coins

 Prior to 1965, dimes, quarters, half dollars and full dollars were all made primarily using silver.
 Specifically, 90% of the coin’s content was silver.
 However, the Mint decided to move away from this process in 1965, because the silver content in the coins was becoming more valuable than the coins themselves.
 The Mint made a similar move in 1933, when it stopped using gold to produce certain coins.
 The government even went so far as to recall pre-1933 coins, so they could be melted back into gold (though as you can imagine, not everyone turned in their coins).